prodigeni/Vivaldi/README.md

 comments aren't supported yet.
 For a full description of the grammar in Backus-Naur form, see grammar.txt.

+### Compiling

+Vivaldi's been tested on 64-bit OS X 10.10.2, and 32-bit Arch Linux with Linux 3.18, both with Clang/libc++ 3.5 and Boost 1.57.0. libc++ is required, and, unfortunately, since Boost binaries are used, so is a Boost compiled with libc++.
+Supporting libstdc++ would basically consist of ripping out a bunch of C++14 features, which I'm not inclined to do unless there's a particularly pressing need.

 ### Builtins ###

 Vivaldi has a fairly limited set of builtin types: